claude-goomba/Send/README.md

 - Cross-device chat sync

 ## Usage
-- Open `sendmobile.html` for the mobile-optimized version.
+- Open http://localhost:8000 for main app
 - Add to home screen when prompted for the best experience.

 ## Development
-- Edit `sendmobile.html` and `sendmobile.js` for the mobile UI.
+- Edit `index.html` and `sendmobile.js` for the mobile UI.
 - Service worker and manifest are in the same folder.

 ## Python Environment Setup